Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Fitting of the reaction-diffusion system to the data

-The above equations have two variables: the diffusion coefficient \textit{D} and the reaction rate constant\,$k$.
-First, we fitted data assuming a fast reaction and determined the diffusion constant $D$, meaning in each time step the local equilibrium is reached (see Fig.\,3F,H), which means $f_{eq.} = 1$.
-The result of the fit is shown in figure\,\ref{fig:SI_fit_D} and the best fit results for a diffusion coefficient of D = 0.09$\cdot 10^{-9}$\,m$^{2}$ s$^{-1}$.
-Diaphragm-cell measurements report values for the self diffusion of HDO in \ce{H2O} and \ce{D2O} of 2.1 and 1.7$\cdot\,10^{-9}$\,m$^{2}$ s$^{-1}$, respectively.\cite{Mills1973} Deviations from these value can be ascribed to the uncertainty of the jet velocity and exact knowledge of the temperature, since the FJ was run in a open system without humidity control, such that a little evaporative cooling can not be excluded.
+Diaphragm-cell measurements report values for the self diffusion of HDO in \ce{H2O} and \ce{D2O} of 2.1 and 1.7$\cdot\,10^{-9}$\,m$^{2}$ s$^{-1}$, respectively.\cite{Mills1973} Deviations from these value can be ascribed to the uncertainty of the jet velocity and exact knowledge of the temperature, since the flat jet (FJ) was run in a open system without humidity control, such that a little evaporative cooling can not be excluded.
 Most important, the effective diffusion constant could be different from those literature values, as the FJ system is not static but rather fast flowing in one direction, as well as non-trivial mass transport within the LS and into the rim.

-Second, we used a slow model, in which we assume the same diffusion constants of \ce{H2O}, \ce{D2O}, and HDO as fitted before with the fast model and determined the reaction rate constant $k$ Fig.\,\ref{fig:SI_fit_teq}.
+Second, we used a slow model, in which we assume the same diffusion constants of \ce{H2O}, \ce{D2O}, and HDO as fitted before with the fast model.
+Now, we varied the reaction rate and determined analogously the reaction rate constant $k = 9500\pm3200$ s$^{-1}$ (Fig.\,\ref{fig:SI_fit_teq}).

 The fitted curves (thicker purple and orange lines in Figs.\,\ref{fig:SI_fit_D} and \ref{fig:SI_fit_teq}) are displayed in the main part of the manuscript in Fig.\,3 as slow and fast model.
-In that figure, the time axis ends at 0.125\,ms. We repeated the calculations as described above over an extend time (2\,ms) showing that the concentration of HDO reaches as expected the equilibrium global concentration of HDO.
+In that figure, the time axis ends at 0.125\,ms. We repeated the calculations as described above over an extend time(25\,ms) showing that the concentration of HDO reaches as expected the equilibrium global concentration of HDO in both cases within a few microseconds.
+After that time the formation of HDO is diffusion limited independent of the hydronium and hydroxide concentrations.

-\subsubsection{Further experiments}
+\section{Further experiments}

 We have performed experiments also with other acid and base concentrations (1\,$\mu$mol, 0.1\,mmol, 10\,mmol, 1\,M) as shown in Fig.\,3A.
 The determined HDO concentrations are summarized in Fig.\,\ref{fig:16plots}.
 The fast model fits the majority of the datasets well.
 Only in the cases b) and f), where the concentration of acid or base is as low as 0.001 mmol, the observed HDO concentration can be better modeled with the slow model (orange curve).